lukzhang/DAPP_IPFS_FileSharing/README.md

 ### Functions

 You should be able to upload images for each account.
-You can view various images once you uploaded them by changing the index.
+You can view various images once you uploaded them by toggling the buttons

 ## Acknowledgments